THE REDEMPTION OF THE CREATION

 Our main purpose today is to bear witness of the glory to come.
 The fullness of redemption, the Kingdom of God, cannot come until the Lord appears from Heaven.
 Yet, we can bring to people the redeeming power of Jesus if we are willing to pay the price for their deliverance.
 Paul teaches us concerning the price that must be paid if we would bring the glory of the age to come into the world of today.

-We are troubled on every side, yet not distressed; we are perplexed, but not in despair; Persecuted, but not forsaken; cast down, but not destroyed; Always bearing about in the body the dying of the Lord Jesus, that the life also of Jesus might be made manifest in our body.
+always carrying about in the body the dying of the Lord Jesus, that the life of Jesus also may be manifested in our body.
 (II Corinthians 4:8-10)

 It is as we are willing to share in the sufferings of Christ, the suffering of the cross, that we can receive on behalf of others the redeeming glory that always follows the suffering of the cross.